-South Africa has the largest economy in Africa.
+South Africa is the second largest economy in Africa.
 The country ranks 39th on the Ease of Doing Business Rank and the World Bank ranks it as an upper-middle income economy.

 Although poverty is still a problem in South Africa, and a huge fraction of the population is unemployed, there are many untapped business opportunities for insightful investors.
 So if you have some funds that you would like to invest in South Africa, then here are the ten best small business investment opportunities you can explore:

 Top 10 Small Business Investment Opportunities in South Africa

 1. Real estate